Ipsedo/EvoMotion/README.md

 __Note__ : In a first time, only CMA-ES will be implemented and tested with [COCO](https://github.com/numbbo/coco) benchmark tools.
 Then the creature walk teaching will be implemented.

 ## Requirements
-This project requires multiple librairies.
+This project requires multiple libraries.

 Linear algebra stuff :
 * LAPACK